top of page

 How does the centromeric histone, essential for chromosome segregation, escape aging to promote its extreme longevity?

 We will tackle this by examining structure-function relationships of the centromere histone, CENP-A during aging.
 We will also use convergent mammalian models that selectively age ovaries in otherwise young females, to test if this histone is immune to aging triggers.
-Ultimately, identifying the age resistant mechanism of the core centromeric nucleosome will reveal the elusive links between ovarian aging signals and the internal chromatin associated proteostasis.

 bottom of page